GlueNetworks/glCheckbox/README.md

     <gl-checkbox api="myApi" settings="mySettings"></gl-checkbox>

 ## Settings
-Settings are for init purposes only, none of the options are bound.

 * name - (Required)
 * label - The label for view mode.
-* options - (Required)  An array of option objects containing a label and a value property.
+* labelChecked - The label for view mode checked.
+* labelUnchecked - The label for view mode unchecked.
 * editable - Defaults to true
 * disabled - Defaults to false
-* value - Sets the initial selection value.
+* value - (boolean true/false) Sets the initial selection value.
 * onChange - define a callback event for when a selection has changed
 * valid - defaults to true
 * error - displayed when invalid